valaises/pdf-summ-coxit/README.md

 A powerful tool for automated PDF document processing and summarization using LLM models.
 The tool processes PDF documents, extracts their content, and generates structured summaries using advanced language models.

 Note: Tool is specifically designed for [COXIT](https://coxit.co/) documents and won't be of use for generic PDF documents.

+Note: Paid GEMINI Plan is recommended as it has higher rate limits

 ## Features

 - 📄 Automated PDF document processing